MAT at a Glance

 - Periodic Job: Allows the user to set a time when executions should start.

 - Continuous Job: Allows the user to set an interval of time between executions of the same job.
-Being that case, a new job will be launched when the ending time of the last job is greater than the specified schedule time.
+That being the case, a new job will be launched when the ending time of the last job is greater than the specified schedule time.

 Network Workflow application allows you to define and control the execution of automation flows in operations designed to be workflows with multiple and complex task sequences, that may have a significant impact on the network.
 This module allows the specification of different execution flows according to the goal pursued, where every task that comprises it can be specified for each flow.
 In addition, it offers excellent traceability, monitoring and control of the status and output of each specific task that is part of the execution flow.